In the Mouth of Madness

 In the Mouth of Madness is a 1994 American supernatural horror film directed and scored by John Carpenter and written by Michael De Luca.
 It stars Sam Neill, Julie Carmen, Jürgen Prochnow, David Warner and Charlton Heston.
 Neill stars as John Trent, an insurance investigator who visits a small town while looking into the disappearance of a successful author of horror novels, and begins to question his sanity as the lines between reality and fiction seem to blur.
-Informally, the film is the third installment in what Carpenter refers to as his "Apocalypse Trilogy", preceded by The Thing (1982) and Prince of Darkness (1987).
+Informally, the film is the third and final installment in what Carpenter refers to as his "Apocalypse Trilogy", preceded by The Thing (1982) and Prince of Darkness (1987).

 In the Mouth of Madness pays tribute to the works of author H. P. Lovecraft in its exploration of insanity, and its title is derived from the Lovecraft novella At the Mountains of Madness.
-Distributed by New Line Cinema, In the Mouth of Madness received mixed reviews upon release, but has since garnered a cult following.
+Distributed by New Line Cinema, In the Mouth of Madness received mixed reviews upon release, but has gained a cult following.

 Plot

-In the midst of an unspecified disaster, Dr. Wrenn visits John Trent, a patient in a psychiatric hospital, and Trent recounts his story:

-Trent, a freelance insurance investigator, has lunch with the owner of an insurance company, who asks Trent to work with his largest client investigating a claim by New York-based Arcane Publishing.
-During their conversation, Trent is attacked by a man with mutated eyes wielding an axe who, after asking him if he reads popular horror novelist Sutter Cane, is shot dead by police.
-The man was Cane's agent, who went insane and killed his family after reading one of Cane's books.

-Trent meets with Arcane director Jackson Harglow, who tasks him with investigating the disappearance of Cane and recovering the manuscript for his final novel.
-He assigns Cane's editor, Linda Styles, to accompany him.
-Linda explains that Cane's stories have been known to cause disorientation, memory loss and paranoia in "less stable readers".
-Trent is skeptical, convinced the disappearance is a publicity stunt.
-Trent notices red lines on the covers of Cane's books, which, when aligned properly, form the outline of New Hampshire and mark a location alluded to be Hobb's End, the fictional setting for many of Cane's works.

-Linda experiences bizarre phenomena during the late-night drive, and they inexplicably arrive at Hobb's End in daylight.
-Trent and Linda search the small town, encountering people and landmarks described as fictional in Cane's novels.
-Trent believes it all to be staged, but Linda disagrees.
-She admits to Trent that Arcane's claim was a stunt to promote Cane's book, but the time distortion and exact replica of Hobb's End were not part of the plan.